mhsekhavat/bsc_project/ROADMAP.md

 ** we implement a django project for edu, as proof of concept ** thesis

-* check if we can extend it to summer

 * About concurrency:
 If the system begins a transaction for each request, it's possible to run sanity checks concurrently without facing race conditions.